-Like with any other high-volume sales day, it’s a great idea to analyze your menu and make sure it’s going to turn you a healthy profit.
+Like with any other high-volume sales day, it's a great idea to engineer your menu and make sure it's going to turn a healthy profit.
+That may mean trimming down your menu for Super Bowl Sunday, creating specials that pair together complimentary items, and adjusting pricing.

 • Your most popular and most profitable items are your stars.
 Make sure they're front and center.

-• For your equally popular but less profitable plow horse items, consider pairing them with higher profit margin items as part of a pricing special.
+• For your equally popular but less profitable plow horse items, consider pairing them with higher profit margin items as part of combos or drink specials.
+Wings or pizza and a pitcher of beer are go-to classics, but get creative with specials that make sense for your brand and bottom line.

-• Don’t stop there.
-Be strategic with using pricing events to entice crowds in with discounts on low-cost items that are easy for your kitchen and/or bar staff to crank out.
-With SpotOn Restaurant POS, you can set pricing events in your back-of-house settings.
+• Don't stop there.
+Be strategic with using pricing events.
+Super Bowl restaurant specials are the perfect way to entice crowds in with discounts on low-cost items that are easy for your kitchen and/or bar staff to crank out.
+Make sure these specials are programmed into your restaurant point-of-sale in advance.

 • Trim the fat.
 If an item isn't profitable, don't be shy about pulling it from your menu.
 If preparing it is going to bog down your kitchen, scrap it.
 If you can't source enough stock from your suppliers to meet demand during the big game, pull it from your menu for the big game.